Administrative Assistant: Job Description & Duties

 1. Prepare for Behavioral Questions

 Employers often use behavioral questions to gauge how you handle work situations.
-Be ready to answer interview questions for the administrative assistant role about problem-solving, multitasking, and prioritizing tasks under pressure—key administrative assistant duties.
+Be ready to answer interview questions for the administrative assistant role about problem-solving, multitasking, and prioritizing tasks under pressure — key administrative assistant duties.
 Use the STAR method (Situation, Task, Action, Result) to structure your answers and clearly demonstrate your approach and achievements.
 Some examples of interview questions for administrative assistant role are:

 - What appeals to you about this administrative job?

-- What qualities or experience do you have that would make an executive choose you as their administrative assistant over other
+- What qualities or experience do you have that would make an executive choose you as their administrative assistant over other candidates?
+What sets you apart?

 - What aspects of the administrative assistant role do you find most fulfilling?